vicramon/vim-tutorial/chapters/insert-mode.md

 `Ctrl-r` is redo

 Now you can undo any craziness that occurs.
-Just hold `u` until you're back to the original.
+Just hold `u` until you're back to where you started.

 ## Basic Insert